thenaseemahmad/node_auth_backend/README.md

 - [ _An external link was removed to protect your privacy._ /)
 - [ _An external link was removed to protect your privacy._ /)
 ```

-Feel free to customize this template to suit your project's needs.
-Remember to replace the placeholders with your actual data.
-Happy coding!

-A kubernetes based node backend to signup, signin, and signout a given user.
-This system is using mongodb to persist the data of the user.
-Following are the steps to use this system

-The easiest way to start this project is by using a local or cloud based kubernetes clustor as this repo contains all the necessory deployment files for kubernetes, Following are the steps that can be followed to start this service to your local docker-desktop clustor.

-1. The very first step is to install necessory tools to your local machine, Download and install following tools
-   1.1: Node:
-   1.2: Mongodb: